html{display:none} SEL Security Support | Schweitzer Engineering Laboratories

 Our Commitment

 Our goal will always be to invent, design, and build secure products to safeguard critical infrastructure.
-When a vulnerability is found, rapidly assessing risk, and informing customers is central to maintaining the trust we have worked decades to earn.
+When a vulnerability is found, we rapidly assess risk and inform customers.
 SEL does not manufacture products with any form of undocumented authentication bypass mechanism or undisclosed communication channel.

-Because the life span of an SEL product is often measured in decades, and because it protects or controls critical infrastructure in a constantly shifting threat environment—we understand our responsibility and the need for constant vigilance.
+Because the lifespan of an SEL product is measured in decades, and because it protects or controls critical infrastructure in a constantly shifting threat environment, we understand our responsibility and the need for constant vigilance.
 We also understand that patch application in operational technology environments is often costly to our customers.
-Our pledge is to always act with urgency and transparency throughout the disclosure and remediation process and minimize risk at every turn.
+Our pledge is to act with urgency and transparency throughout the disclosure and remediation process and to minimize risk at every turn.

-We reveal sufficient information about a vulnerability to enable our customers to accurately assess and mitigate risk without unnecessarily disclosing sensitive information likely to empower an adversary.
+We reveal sufficient information about a vulnerability so our customers can accurately assess and mitigate risk without unnecessarily disclosing sensitive information.
 We will never knowingly disclose vulnerabilities in a way that tips the scale in favor of a potential attacker, and we will always provide a disclosure to customers in advance of any other dissemination.

 How We Assess Vulnerabilities

-The SEL Product Security Incident Response Team (PSIRT) assesses every report of a security issue with SEL products, whether those reports come from within SEL as a function of our continuous improvement processes or from an external reporter.
-The PSIRT, with executive leadership support, considers several factors to evaluate the risk a vulnerability poses, and calibrate the urgency of, and resources devoted to, remediation, including:
+The SEL Product Security Incident Response Team (PSIRT) assesses every report of an SEL product security issue, regardless of whether the report comes from within SEL as a function of our continuous improvement processes or from an external reporter.
+The PSIRT considers several factors to evaluate the risk a vulnerability poses and calibrate the urgency of and resources devoted to remediation, including:

-• Type of access required to exploit it (i.e., physical, network, privileged, etc.).
+• Type of access required for exploitation (i.e., physical, network, privileged, etc.).

 • Complexity of an attack.